dappnode/DAppNodePackage-SSV-holesky/GETTING_STARTED.md

-# SSV Göerli Jato-V2
+# SSV Holesky

-If you entered your SK (Secret Key) during the install of this package, you've created your Jato-V2 SSV.Network Operator!

-For it to function properly, you'll have to register it with the SSV network.
+This package allows Dappnode Users to help test the SSV Network.
+A pioneer in the field of DVT (Decentralized Validator Technology), SSV is a network of validators that use a decentralized network of operators to run their validators.
+This package allows you to run an SSV Operator Node on the network Holesky.

 ## _**IMPORTANT**_

-_This package requires a synced Ethereum Göerli/Prater Testnet Client Stack, as configured in the [Prater StakersUI](http://my.dappnode/#/stakers/prater) in order to function properly._
+_This package requires a synced Ethereum Holesky Testnet Client Stack, as configured in the [Holesky Stakers UI](http://my.dappnode/stakers/holesky) in order to function properly._

 ### Operator Registration

-Registration is free and open to anyone who wishes to operate other validators, and is done by broadcasting a transaction to the SSV network smart contract (on the Goerli/Prater testnet) with your Operator's display name and public key that was generated as part of your node setup.
+Registration is free and open to anyone who wishes to operate other validators, and is done by broadcasting a transaction to the SSV network smart contract with your Operator's display name and public key that was generated as part of your node setup.

 Register your new operator (_Do not reuse operators from the V1 "Primus" testnet or V2 "Shifu"_) using this [Web App](https://app.ssv.network/join/operator/register) or [https://beta.app.ssv.network/join/operator/register](https://beta.app.ssv.network/join/operator/register) **before September 18, 2023**.